WG726/angular/practice-app/Notes.md

 - afterEach(...)
     - execution block for when code is needed to run after specification
     - example can be calling .verify()
+- flush()
+    - use this to tell Angular to run all pending timers, whether they be setTimeouts or awaiting API calls, etc.
 - .subscribe()
     - method used to listen and react to values usually like a stream of data
     - lets you handle data when it arrives and optionally handle errors and completion